 Empowerment: A classroom environment that takes into account the social-emotional needs and wide range of experiences that students bring with them empowers students by including them in the class decision-making and provides them with authentic choices and tasks.
 Gen Z is the only generation that has experienced remote learning during a global pandemic.
 Tapping into their expertise and interests and giving them voice and choice to make decisions about their learning will develop their SEL competencies and their sense of agency.

-At Facing History, we recognize that you are returning to school this fall during an uncertain time for educators and students alike, with regular routines disrupted and many unknowns ahead.
+At Facing History, we recognize that you are returning to school this fall after an unusually disruptive, unpredictable, and even traumatic period for educators and students alike.
 Setting aside time for personal reflection and self-care by making room for the people and things that bring you joy will help you recharge so you are intellectually and emotionally available to your students and loved ones this year.

 - 1 : Kara Newhouse, Four Core Priorities for Trauma-Informed Distance Learning, KQED, April 6, 2020.